This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the risks of the chickenpox vaccine?

 The area where the vaccine was given may be red, tender, or swollen.
 You may still get chickenpox, even after you get the vaccine.
-You may have an allergic reaction to the vaccine.
+You may also get shingles later.
+Shingles is a painful rash caused by the varicella virus.
+The chickenpox vaccine will lower your risk for shingles, but you may still get it.
+You may also have an allergic reaction to the vaccine.
 This can be life-threatening.

 - Your mouth and throat are swollen.